-Under the Hallbergmoos Lease, Pieris GmbH will rent approximately 105,000 square feet, of which approximately 96,400 square feet were delivered by the lessor in February 2020 and approximately 8,600 square feet is expected to be delivered by the lessor by May 2020.
+Under the Hallbergmoos Lease, Pieris GmbH will rent approximately 105,000 square feet, of which approximately 98,400 square feet were delivered by the lessor in February 2020 and approximately 5,100 square feet were delivered by the lessor in

+May 2020.
 An additional approximately 22,300 square feet is expected to be delivered by the lessor by October 2024.
 Pieris GmbH has a first right of refusal to lease an additional approximate 13,400 square feet.